 1.1 What is DSK?

-Private sector companies in Germany are subject to the jurisdiction of state data protection authorities (DPAs) such as Hamburg DPA (HmbBfDI), Berlin DPA (BlnBDI), etc. The DSK (short for “Datenschutzkonferenz” in German) is an association of German state data protection authorities.
-The DSK deals with and comments on the data protection issues in Germany.
-It serves as a coordinating body and makes no binding decisions on the organizations.
+In Germany, private sector companies are subject to the jurisdiction of state data protection authorities (DPAs) such as Hamburg DPA (Hamburgische Beauftragte für Datenschutz und Informationsfreiheit or HmbBfDI), Berlin DPA (Berliner Beauftragte für Datenschutz und Informationsfreiheit or BlnBDI), and others.
+The DSK is an association of independent state data protection authorities in Germany.
+The DSK deals with and comments on the data protection issues in the country.
+It acts as a coordinating body and makes no decisions that are binding on the organizations.

 1.2 What are the DSK cookie guidelines?